-Yilong Li, Stanford University; Seo Jin Park, MIT; John Ousterhout, Stanford University
+Yilong Li, Stanford University; Seo Jin Park, MIT CSAIL; John Ousterhout, Stanford University

-Sarah Tollman, Stanford University; Seo Jin Park, Massachusetts Institute of Technology; John Ousterhout, Stanford University
+Sarah Tollman, Stanford University; Seo Jin Park, MIT CSAIL; John Ousterhout, Stanford University

 This paper re-evaluates the performance of the EPaxos consensus protocol for geo-replication and proposes an enhancement that uses synchronized clocks to reduce operation latency.
 The benchmarking approach used for the original EPaxos evaluation does not trigger or measure the full impact of conflict behavior on system performance.
-Our re-evaluation confirms the original claim that EPaxos provides optimal median commit latency in a WAN, but it shows much worse tail latency than previously reported (up to 3x worse than Multi-Paxos).
+Our re-evaluation confirms the original claim that EPaxos provides optimal median commit latency in a WAN, but it shows much worse tail latency than previously reported (more than 4x worse than Multi-Paxos).
 Furthermore, performance is highly sensitive to application workloads, particularly at the tail.

 In addition, we show how synchronized clocks can be used to reduce conflicts in geo-replication.
 By imposing intentional delays on message processing, we can achieve roughly in-order deliveries to multiple replicas.
-When applied to EPaxos, this technique reduced conflicts by as much as 50% without introducing additional overhead, decreasing mean latency by as much as 10%.
+When applied to EPaxos, this technique reduced conflicts by at least 50% without introducing additional overhead, decreasing mean latency by up to 7.5%.

-Jie You, University of Michigan; Jingfeng Wu and Xin Jin, Johns Hopkins University; Mosharaf Chowdhury, University of Michigan
+Jie You, University of Michigan; Jingfeng Wu, Johns Hopkins University; Xin Jin, Peking University; Mosharaf Chowdhury, University of Michigan

 How cloud applications should interact with their data remains an active area of research.
 Over the last decade, many have suggested relying on a key-value (KV) interface to interact with data stored in remote storage servers, while others have vouched for the benefits of using remote procedure call (RPC).
 Instead of choosing one over the other, in this paper, we observe that an ideal solution must adaptively combine both of them in order to maximize throughput while meeting application latency requirements.
 To this end, we propose a new system called Kayak that proactively adjusts the rate of requests and the fraction of requests to be executed using RPC or KV, all in a fully decentralized and self-regulated manner.
 We theoretically prove that Kayak can quickly converge to the optimal parameters.
 We implement a system prototype of Kayak.
 Our evaluations show that Kayak achieves sub-second convergence and improves overall throughput by 32.5%-63.4% for compute-intensive workloads and up to 12.2% for non-compute-intensive and transactional workloads over the state-of-the-art.

-Hong Zhang, UC Berkeley; Yupeng Tang and Anurag Khandelwal, Yale University; Jingrong Chen, HKUST; Ion Stoica, UC Berkeley
+Hong Zhang, UC Berkeley; Yupeng Tang and Anurag Khandelwal, Yale University; Jingrong Chen, Duke University; Ion Stoica, UC Berkeley

 Serverless platforms facilitate transparent resource elasticity and fine-grained billing, making them an attractive choice for data analytics.
-We find that while schedulers in server-centric analytics frameworks typically optimize for job runtime, resource utilization and isolation via inter-job scheduling policies, serverless analytics requires them to optimize for job runtime and cost of execution instead, introducing a new task- level scheduling problem.
-We present Caerus, a task scheduler for serverless analytics frameworks that employs a fine-grained TIMELY scheduling algorithm to solve this problem.
-TIMELY efficiently pipelines task executions within a job, minimizing execution cost while being Pareto-optimal between cost and runtime.
-Caerus models a wide range of execution parameters — pipelineable and non-piplineable data dependencies, data generation, consumption and processing rates, etc. — to deter- mine the ideal task launch times for arbitrary analytics jobs, and integrates with existing serverless analytics frameworks.
-Our evaluation results show that in practice, Caerus is able to achieve both optimal cost and runtime for queries across a wide range of analytics workloads.
+We find that while server-centric analytics frameworks typically optimize for job completion time (JCT), resource utilization and isolation via inter-job scheduling policies, serverless analytics requires optimizing for JCT and cost of execution instead, introducing a new scheduling problem.
+We present Caerus, a task scheduler for serverless analytics frameworks that employs a fine-grained NIMBLE scheduling algorithm to solve this problem.
+NIMBLE efficiently pipelines task executions within a job, minimizing execution cost while being Pareto-optimal between cost and JCT for arbitrary analytics jobs.
+To this end, NIMBLE models a wide range of execution parameters --- pipelineable and non-piplineable data dependencies, data generation, consumption and processing rates, etc. --- to determine the ideal task launch times.
+Our evaluation results show that in practice, Caerus is able to achieve both optimal cost and JCT for queries across a wide range of analytics workloads.

 Siyuan Zhou, MongoDB Inc.; Shuai Mu, Stony Brook University

 In this paper, we present the design and implementation of strongly consistent replication in MongoDB.
 MongoDB provides linearizability and tolerates any minority of failures through a novel consensus protocol that derives from Raft.
 A major difference between our protocol and vanilla Raft is that MongoDB deploys a unique pull-based data synchronization model: a replica pulls new data from another replica.
 This pull-based data synchronization in MongoDB can be initiated by any replica and can happen between any two replicas, as opposed to vanilla Raft, where new data can only be pushed from the primary to other replicas.
 This flexible data transmission topology enabled by the pull-based model is strongly desired by our users since it has an edge on performance and monetary cost.
-This paper describes how this consensus protocol works, how MongoDB integrates it with the rest of the replication system, and how the challenges we met were addressed during the development process.
+This paper describes how this consensus protocol works, how MongoDB integrates it with the rest of the replication system, and the extensions of the replication protocol that support our rich feature set.
 Our evaluation shows that MongoDB effectively achieved the design goals and can replicate data efficiently and reliably.

 Wednesday, April 14